-We know that under the law of Moses an enormous number of animals were ritualistically slaughtered and offered to God by various burnt sacrifices (See Leviticus 1, 3-7).
-The priests were allowed to eat from what they offered to God for others under certain limitations (Leviticus 7:31-35).
-So it can't be a sin to kill an animal intrinsically, for God had the priests kill thousands of animals over the centuries for these animal sacrifices.
-They represented the sacrifice of Jesus for humanity's sins in advance symbolically.
-The most direct case of this comes from the Passover.
-Each Israelite family (maybe with the neighbors included) was to take a lamb or goat, kill it, and (in the first Passover before Egypt) put its blood on the door posts and lintel overhead the threshold of the door.
-They were to eat it by morning, and burn the leftovers before daybreak.
+Perhaps the best example of God's direct permission to eat meat comes from celebrating the Passover.
+Each Israelite family was to take a lamb or goat, kill it, and (in the first Passover before leaving Egypt) put its blood on the doorposts and lintel.
+They were then to eat the lamb by morning and burn the leftovers before daybreak.
 This is described in Exodus 12.
-Many centuries later, John the Baptist proclaimed that Jesus was the lamb of God offered to take away the world's sins (John 1:29, 36).
+Many centuries later, John the Baptist proclaimed that Jesus was the Lamb of God offered to take away the world's sins (John 1:29, 36).

-"Every moving thing that lives shall be food for you.
-I have given you all things, even as the green herbs.
-But you shall not eat flesh with its life, that is, its blood. " (Genesis 9:3 - 4)
+Every moving thing that lives shall be food for you, even as the green herb I have given you all things.
+But you shall not eat of flesh with the life in it - which is its blood.
+(Genesis 9:3 - 4, HBFV).

-"When the Lord your God enlarges your border as He has promised you, and you say, 'Let me eat meat,' because you long to eat meat, you may eat as much meat as your heart desires. " (Deuteronomy 12:20)
+When the Lord your God shall enlarge your border, as He has promised you, and you shall say, 'I will eat flesh' because your soul longs to eat flesh; you may eat flesh, whatever your soul desires.
+(Deuteronomy 12:20, HBFV).